tjanczuk/edge/README.md

 npm install
 ```

 Note: the node.js version number you provide must be version number corresponding to one of the subdirectories of http://nodejs.org/dist.
-The command will build both x32 and x63 architectures (assuming you use x64 machine).
+The command will build both x32 and x64 architectures (assuming you use x64 machine).
 The command will also copy the edge.node executables to appropriate locations under lib\native directory where they are looked up from at runtime.
-The `npm install` step copies the C standard library shared DLL to the location of the edge.node for the ocmponent to be ready to go.
+The `npm install` step copies the C standard library shared DLL to the location of the edge.node for the component to be ready to go.

 To build the C++\CLI native extension using the version of node.js installed on your machine, issue the followig command: